-c) If pre-empt is enabled on device A, no action is needed.
-If pre-empt is not enabled on device A, issue the following command
+c.
+If the preempt option is enabled on device A, no action is needed.
+If the preempt option is not enabled on device A, issue the following command:

 At this point, device B is the primary device for both VSD 0 and 1, and device A is backup for both VSD 0 and 1.